marcopeereboom/gck/README.md

 can simply be added by adding a driver that adheres to the correct interface.

 The provided front and backend examples are:
-* ml - Math Language a simple language that does mostly math type operations
+* sml - Simple Math Language a simple language that does mostly math type operations
 * tvm - Toy Virtual Machine is a simple VM that runs tvm binaries

 ## Examples